1-800-258-9182

 Bird interns will:

-• Clean cages of, and prepare diets for, show birds and exhibit birds
+• Clean enclosures of, and prepare diets for, show birds, and exhibit birds

 • Assist in training new show and husbandry behaviors